nodejs/node/doc/api/modules.md

-If the module identifier passed to `require()` is not a [core](#core-modules) module, and does not begin with `'/'`, `'../'`, or `'./'`, then Node.js starts at the parent directory of the current module, and adds `/node_modules`, and attempts to load the module from that location.
+If the module identifier passed to `require()` is not a [core](#core-modules) module, and does not begin with `'/'`, `'../'`, or `'./'`, then Node.js starts at the current directory of the current module, and adds `/node_modules`, and attempts to load the module from that location.
 Node.js will not append `node_modules` to a path already ending in `node_modules`.